Skip to main content

 • 2.4: Gravity Mass Movements

 Gravity mass movements happen when sediment moves as a direct response to gravity.
-Fluids can be present and even facilitate movement, but are not causing it.
+Fluids can be present and even facilitate movement, but they do not cause it.

 Chapter thumbnail shows a boulder split by frost wedging (Dominicus Johannes Bergsma via Wikimedia Commons; CC BY-SA 4.0).